-Housing stock in Lumpkin consists of a mixture of traditional single family stick-built homes, multifamily units and manufactured and mobile home units.
+Housing stock in Lumpkin consists of a mixture of traditional single-family stick-built homes, multifamily units and manufactured and mobile home units.
 Higher density housing such as apartments are also found within the city limits of Lumpkin.
-Lumpkin can support denser housing because public water and sewer is readily available.
-The 2015 American Community Survey estimates the total number of houses in Lumpkin to be 612.
-It is noteworthy that this represents an increase of 41 housing units from 2010.
-The average household size for Lumpkin is currently 2.81 persons per household in 2015, up from 2.36 persons per household in 2010.
+Lumpkin can support denser housing because public water and sewer is available.
+The 2015-2019 American Community Survey estimates the total number of houses in Lumpkin to be 567.
+It is noteworthy that this represents a small decrease of 4 housing units from 2010.
+The average household size for Lumpkin is currently 2.82 persons per household in 2021, up from 2.36 persons per household in 2010.
 Vacant housing units, which are a problem in rural Georgia, are a problem in Lumpkin as well.
-The average vacancy rate for Lumpkin in 2010 was 6.8 percent.
-When broken out by homeowner and renter, the homeowner vacancy rate was 1.8 percent and the renter vacancy rate was 5.0 percent.
-The estimated housing vacancy rate in 2015 for Lumpkin is 7.0 percent.
+The average vacancy rate for Lumpkin in 2019 is 25 percent.

-The estimated 2015 total housing stock is 612 units, of which 446 are detached and attached single family units, 22 multi-family units, and 144 manufactured or mobile homes.
+The estimated 2019 total housing stock is 567 units, of which 382 are single family detached and 9 units are single family attached single units, 50 multi-family units, and 126 manufactured or mobile homes.
 Due to their affordability, manufactured homes continue to be an important and increasing source of housing for many residents in Lumpkin.
 The single-family site-built or modular home is still, however, the predominant home type in Lumpkin and Stewart County.
-In 2015, a growing number of Lumpkin's housing units (40%, up from 35% in 2010) were rental units.
-In comparison to the state of Georgia, where the 2015 housing stock was 37% renter occupied, up from 30% in 2010.
+In 2019, rental housing units decreased by 1 percent from 40% in 2015 to 39% in 2019.
+The state of Georgia 2019 housing stock is 38% renter occupied.

-Housing costs in Lumpkin are relatively low when compared to the region and the state, with a median housing value of \$48,500 in 2015, up from \$41,700 in 2010 as compared to the State's median 2015 value of \$148,100 and a 2010 median housing value of \$161,400.
+Housing costs in Lumpkin are relatively low when compared to the region and the state, with a median 2015-2019 ACS home value of \$38,500 compared to the State's median 2015-2019 ACS value of \$176,000.
 From a cost burden standpoint, Lumpkin has a significant percentage of its population who pay more than 30% of their income on housing.
 This includes both homeowners and renters.
-Twenty-four percent (24%) of Lumpkin's home owners are cost burdened and 74% of Lumpkin's renters are cost burdened.
-Compared to the State of Georgia, Lumpkin fairs better from a home owner standpoint.
-Lumpkin homeowners have a lower percentage of being cost burdened than the state average of 32%.
-However, Lumpkin renters have a higher percentage of being cost burdened than the State of Georgia average which is 52%.
+Twenty-six percent (26%) of Lumpkin's homeowners are cost burdened and 55% of Lumpkin's renters are cost burdened.
+Compared to the State of Georgia, Lumpkin's housing numbers do not fare well from a homeowner standpoint.
+Lumpkin homeowners have a slightly higher percentage (26%) of being cost burdened than the state average of 21%.
+Lumpkin renters have a much higher percentage, 55%, of being cost burdened than the State of Georgia average which is 45%.